 Compulsory oil reserves are established in order to provide a high level of security and safety in the supply of crude oil and /or oil derivatives in the Republic of North Macedonia, i.e. to provide conditions for intervention supply on the market with oil and oil derivatives, in case of disruption of the energy security of the state caused by disruptions in the supply of oil derivatives on a large scale.

-The provision of funds for establishment, maintenance and renewal of the compulsory oil reserves, as well as the activities and work of the Directorate is governed by Articles 21-26 of the Law on Compulsory Reserves of Oil and Oil Derivatives.
+The provision of funds for establishment, maintenance and renewal of the compulsory oil reserves, as well as the activities and work of MACORA is governed by the Chapter V, Articles 31-33 of the Law on Compulsory Oil Reserves.